How hard could Sicily be?

 Revving up for La Dolce Vespa!
 Salty sea air in the hair.
-Pino had pointed me along the coast to the Firiato winery, via the famous salt pans with their windmills, or mulino.
+A local chef had pointed me along the coast to the Firiato winery, via the famous salt pans with their windmills, or mulino.
 The hot African wind whips the salt off the sea and crusts cars, people, buildings – and scooters – like salt-baked cod.
 Seaweed grows in between old bush vines.
 I taste their golden yellow white Favinia.
 Hints of brine and oysters like some long-lost evolutionary memory.
 You lick you lips at the saltiness.
 Delicious.
 But with a nose of dried figs and candied orange peel.

 Next we taste the rare grape Perricone – Sicily’s juiciest secret red.
 A real highlight and very affordable.
 There’s the possibility of a new Chardonnay too.
 Huge potential here.

 And it doesn’t get any more authentically Sicilian than the winemaker, Pepe Pellegrino.
 You couldn’t make it up!